 A cloud PBX can change how you do business, increasing flexibility, responsiveness, mobility and efficiency, while aiding you in improving customer service.

-Certain cloud based PBX phone systems include or allow you to;
+Certain cloud based PBX phone systems include / provide functions which allow a user to;

-- include free soft phones for your desktop or smartphone
+- Use free soft phones for your desktop or smartphone

-- offer free mobile apps to manage presence
+- Offer free mobile apps to manage remote presence and calling

 Find out if you can transfer calls between different locations (both local and remote).
 Getting such information upfront can save you money.
 Ensure that every location of your business has the same functionality and remains connected.

 3. Can I Use The Phone Equipment Our Business Already Has?

 While some phone systems require expensive telephone equipment, others work with the equipment you already have on hand.
 If your business is just starting out, you may need to invest in phones or equipment.
 If that is the case, be sure to compare the cost of the equipment, as well as any setup and / or installation costs.

 4. What Is The Startup Procedure & Cost?